-In Section \ref{Sec:twistedAtiyahclassesetc}, we investigate the structural properties of dg \LP modules from a different perspective.
-In fact, by Proposition \ref{prop1}, a {dg \LP module} structure on $V$ is equivalent to an $\Omegag\otimes V^\vee[-1]$-valued dg derivation of $\Omegag $.
-In an earlier work of the first and third named authors and Liu \cite{CLX}, we have introduced the notion of twisted Atiyah class associated with dg derivations of general dg algebras (see Proposition-Definition \ref{prop:Atiyah via connection}).
-Now of course we have to find the corresponding twisted Atiyah classes arising from dg \LP modules.
-The results are summarized in Proposition \ref{prop:LeibnizgradedLPmodule} --- from a {dg \LP module} $V$, we are able to obtain a (graded) Leibniz algebra $H^\bullet_{\tot} ( \g,V )$ (total cohomology associated with the dg $\g$-module $V$), and furthermore, a dg $\g$-module $W$ gives rise to a Leibniz module $H^\bullet_{\tot} ( \g,W )$ over the said Leibniz algebra.
-All structure maps happen to come from twisted Atiyah classes.
+In Section \ref{Sec:twistedAtiyahclassesetc}, we approach the structural properties of dg \LP modules from an alternative angle.
+By Proposition \ref{prop1}, we establish that a {dg \LP module} structure on $V$ is essentially equivalent to an $\wedge^\bullet \g^\vee \otimes V^\vee[-1]$-valued dg derivation of $\wedge^\bullet \g^\vee$.
+This connection was initially introduced in a previous collaborative work by the first and third named authors along with Liu \cite{CLX}, where they introduced the concept of twisted Atiyah class associated with dg derivations of general dg algebras (refer to Proposition-Definition \ref{prop:Atiyah via connection}).
+Subsequently, our focus shifts towards unraveling the corresponding twisted Atiyah classes emerging from dg \LP modules.
+The outcomes of this exploration are succinctly presented in Proposition \ref{prop:LeibnizgradedLPmodule}.
+Remarkably, originating from a {dg \LP module} $V$, we are able to derive a (graded) Leibniz algebra $H^\bullet_{\tot} (\g,A\otimes V)$ (the total cohomology linked with the dg $\g$-module $A\otimes V$ for a specific $\g$-algebra $A$).
+Additionally, a dg $\g$-module $W$ yields a Leibniz module $H^\bullet_{\tot} (\g,A\otimes W)$ over the aforementioned Leibniz algebra.
+Notably, all structural mappings stem from twisted Atiyah classes.